Prototype Selection Using Topological Data Analysis: Foundational Concepts

 \begin{definition} The \textit{Čech complex, $\check{C}_\epsilon(\mathcal{X})$}, is a simplicial complex with $q$-simplices if and only if there exists $\{x_i\}_{i =1}^{q+1} \in \mathcal{X}$ tuples of points such that $\bigcap_{i = 1}^{q+1} \overline{B_{\epsilon}(x_i)} \neq \emptyset$.
 That is, there exists a $q$-simplex if the intersections of the closed $\epsilon$-distanced balls centered at each of the $q+1$ points is non-empty. \end{definition}

 Čech complexes act as a \textit{nerve complex} \cite{edelsbrunner_computational_2010}.
 Nerve complexes are abstract complexes that record the pattern of intersections between the points in $\mathcal{X}$.
-The \textit{nerve theorem} states that that under conditions where Čech complexes form \textit{good covers}, the simplicial complex is homotopy equivalent to $\mathcal{X}$ \cite{schenck_algebraic_2022}.
-We define good covers as:
+The \textit{nerve theorem} states that under conditions where Čech complexes form \textit{good covers}, the simplicial complex is homotopy equivalent to $\mathcal{X}$ \cite{schenck_algebraic_2022}.
+Rips complexes, in contrast, do not require all $\epsilon$-radius balls to intersect together to form a simplicial complex.